JopaXd/opencv-license-plate-detection/README.md

 # opencv-license-plate-detection

-This app detects and reads license plate, then stores them in a file.
+This app detects and reads license plates in a video, then stores them in a file.

 # Things to keep in mind: